christophsax/seasonal/README.md

 **seasonal** is an easy-to-use R-interface to **X-13ARIMA-SEATS**, a seasonal adjustment software **produced, distributed, and maintained by the United States Census Bureau**.
 X-13ARIMA-SEATS combines and extends the capabilities of the older X-12ARIMA (developed by the Census Bureau) and the TRAMO-SEATS (developed by the Bank of Spain) software packages.

-seasonal is a very new package, and it may still contain bugs.
-Please report them on the github page or send me an [e-mail](mailto:christoph.sax@gmail.com).

 If you are new to seasonal adjusmtent and X-13ARIMA-SEATS, you may use the automated procedures to quickly produce seasonal adjustements of some time series.
 The default settings in the core function generally do a very good job.
 Start with the *installation* and *getting started* section and skip the rest.

 If you are familiar with seasonal adjusmtent and already know something about X-13ARIMA-SEATS, you may benefit from the close relationship between the syntax in seasonal and X-13ARIMA-SEATS.
 Study the *X-13ARIMA-SEATS syntax* section and have a look at the [wiki][examples], where most examples from the original X-13ARIMA-SEATS manual are reproduced in R. For more details on X-13ARIMA-SEATS, as well as for explanations on the X-13ARIMA-SEATS syntax, see the [manual][manual] or the [quick reference][qref].